Bryggen – A Unesco World Heritage site © visitBergen.com

 Contrary to previous years, it is not necessary to pre-register for the education programme sessions (PAR).
 You can attend the sessions & topics of your preference.

-Accreditation by the European Accreditation Council for Continuing Medical Education (EACCME) has been applied for.
+The Conference has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME).
+Please see Accreditation for more information.

 Pre-conference training courses